 Laker, Jessie S. 1916 Victoria district office stenographer earning $66.67/month.

 Lalley, Robert M. Lighthouse keeper at Estevan Point for many years: 1927 to 1939---(BCD*).
 He was there when the station was shelled during World War 2.
 Wife may be called Doreen (or Eliza) d.1990 Had an adopted son called Roy.

 Lake, Agnes Operator at the Vancouver Japanese code intercept station during WW2.

 Lambert, Walter H. Lambert (b.
 1893 London) was an early operator at Cape Lazo wireless station (see Bowerman photo #167).
 He was on that station with Percy James.
 J.C.
 Stephen eventually replaced him.
-Lambert was installed in 1926 as the first instructor at the well known "Room 19" at King Edward High School in Vancouver.
+His rank on January 1918 was RNCVR (Special) W/T operator.
+In 1926 Lambert was installed as the first instructor at the well known "Room 19" at King Edward High School in Vancouver.
 This course turned out many a fine radio operator in some 30 years of operation.
 He was a robust saltwater paddler too, as this newspaper clipping explains.
 Retired in 1954 and passed away in 1957.

 Larson, L. Larson was the Janitor in the Victoria HQ around 1923.

 Lassaline, Buck Operated at Alert Bay in the 1949-1955 time period.